Personal loans

 What can I do if I need to borrow more than they’ll lend?

 If you need to borrow more than the lender is willing to offer you, or you need more than the typical £25,000 limit, consider a secured loan.
-You can borrow £100,000 or even more with a secured loan, but you’ll need to offer something of value as collateral, like your home.
+You could borrow £100,000 or even more with a secured loan, but you’ll need to offer something of value as collateral, like your home.

 Think carefully before taking out this type of loan.
 If you miss repayments, the lender can seize the asset you put up as collateral to repay what you owe.